Drake (musician): DreamCrew and investments

 In 2017, Drake and Adel "Future" Nur co-founded the production company DreamCrew, with functions in both management and entertainment.
 The company has produced the television series Euphoria and Top Boy.
 Their debut produced film was sports documentary The Carter Effect, detailing the impact of Vince Carter in Canada.
 On August 5, 2022, Drake was among those nominated for a Primetime Emmy Award for Outstanding Drama Series for acting as a producer on Euphoria.

 In July 2021, Drake was announced as an executive producer, alongside LeBron James and Maverick Carter, for Black Ice, a documentary film charting the experiences of black and ethnic minority professional and amateur ice hockey players.
 It is due to be produced by Uninterrupted Canada in partnership with Drake's DreamCrew Entertainment, James' SpringHill Company, and Bell Media.
 DreamCrew also began production on the unscripted survival series Chillin' Island in 2021, due to air on HBO.
 In June 2021, Live Nation confirmed a long-standing partnership with Drake to open History, a 2,500 convertible capacity live-entertainment and general function venue in Toronto.
 It was in development for over three years and is situated in The Beaches.
 He also aided in the venue's interior design, which contains LED screens, soundproofing, quick-change rooms and a customizable staircase.
 In November 2022, DreamCrew invested near-$100 million to revive the open-air museum and amusement park Luna Luna; originally staged in Hamburg, it is set to go on a worldwide tour, with Drake stating, "[Luna Luna] is such a unique and special way to experience art.
 This is a big idea and opportunity that centers around what we love most: bringing people together".

 Drake signed as an investor and collaborator with Los Angeles-based sustainability and financial services startup Aspiration; he will also use the company's enterprise services to monitor and ensure personal carbon neutrality.
 He has also invested in robo-advisor Wealthsimple, the "livestreaming video commerce platform" NTWRK, the cannabis provider Bullrider, and several sports-related ventures, including online esports betting platform Players' Lounge, the sportstech firm StatusPro, and online sports network Overtime.
 In an analysis by Brennan Doherty for Toronto Star, Drake's investment "carry all the hallmarks" typical of musicians, which is often momentum investing, and cited Jason Pereira, who described Drake's business deals as typically angel investing and private equity (often venture capital) funds.
 Pereira also noted his "leveraging his personal brand to generate cash".
-On August 30, 2022, it was reported that Drake and LeBron James, as part of the investment fund Main Street Advisors, would partner with U.S. private equity group RedBird Capital and Yankee Global Enterprises to purchase Italian football club A.C.
-Milan for a rumored $1.2 billion.
+On August 30, 2022, it was reported that Drake and LeBron James, as part of the investment fund Main Street Advisors, would partner with US private equity group RedBird Capital and Yankee Global Enterprises to purchase Italian soccer club AC Milan for a rumoured $1.2 billion.
+As a minority shareholder in the club, he is one of a group of investors who hold a 0.07% stake.
 Drake has also invested in cryptocurrency and NFT payment solutions firm MoonPay.